Heretic (video game): Development

 Heretic was developed by Raven Software with assistance by publisher id Software, the latter of which had recently pioneered the first-person shooter genre with Wolfenstein 3D and Doom.
-Brian Raffel, the game's director and vice-president of Raven at the time, revealed that the developer first came to id's attention with the release of its debut title Black Crypt.
-After providing Raven with a modified Wolfenstein 3D engine for its next project ShadowCaster and being impressed by the final result, id requested that Raven develop a medieval-themed/dark fantasy game using a modified version of id's signature Doom engine.
-Raffel considered himself and his colleagues as typical D&D fans and initially drafted the game with role-playing elements.
-They then took instruction from id programmer John Carmack to simply "do it like Doom, and add the fantasy flavor."
-Heretic began development in March 1994 with Ben Gokey as lead programmer and a rough storyline penned by Michael Raymond-Judy that was finalized by the game's publisher.
+According to Brian Raffel, the game's director and vice-president of Raven at the time, the developer first came to id's attention with the release of its debut title Black Crypt.
+Id had provided Raven with a modified Wolfenstein 3D engine for its next project ShadowCaster and were impressed by the final result.
+John Romero first proposed Heretic as a medieval themed Doom-like title to the wider id team around November 1993, and Raven signed on shortly afterwards.
+Raffel considered himself and his colleagues as typical D&D fans and initially drafted the game with role-playing elements, but id did not want the group to vary too much from the Doom format.
+John Carmack is quoted as saying "do it like Doom, and add the fantasy flavor."
+The project required significant investment on the part of id, as they also bought additional NeXTSTEP workstations for Raven so they could use the new Doom engine.
+Romero visited the studio in January, but the game was held up in the early stages by a new co-owner at Raven who wished to renegotiate the terms.
+A set of final negotiations at id in Dallas finalised the contract, and work was able to proceed.

-id designer John Romero signed on as executive producer.
+Heretic began development in March 1994 with Ben Gokey as lead programmer and a rough storyline penned by Michael Raymond-Judy that was finalized by id.
+John Romero served as executive producer.
 He recalled visiting the team at Raven, bringing them several Intel-based Epson NeXT computers, and teaching them how to use id's tools and engine.
 Major additions to the engine for graphics and gameplay included an expendable inventory system; the ability to look up, look down, and fly; water and wind effects on the player character's movement; and improved audio for both ambient and localized sound.
 Assistant programmer Chris Rhinehart was responsible for adding the flight mechanic, which Raffel described as a "happy accident".
 The director explained, "Chris came up with the idea of moving the horizon line just up and down.
 It wasn't a real calculation of flying, it was a hack...
 That was such a big event for us, and that gave us our unique flavor."
+Romero visited the studio in late 1994 for finaling and to set up the DWANGO client that would allow online play.

+The cover art was illustrated by Gerald Brom, who had previously produced Dungeons & Dragons material, as well as the box for the recently released Doom II.